BEKZATKAZ/ZenthProgrammingLanguage/README.md

 Then the values are assigned to the keys, in other words, to the actual C# properties via reflection.
 The language has not so many, but enough keywords to program things.
 Note that the code must define a **Program** class and a constructor to run the program.

 ## Coding
+Below I showed class definition, object creation/deletion, class inheritance and polymorphism.
+So far, Zenth doesn't support **Garbage Collection**, and all objects must be managed manually.

 ### Example Code
-I showed class definition, object creation/deletion, class inheritance and polymorphism.
-Note that Zenth doesn't support **Garbage Collection** so far, and all the objects need to be managed manually.
+Note that the following code uses the default syntax, which can be configured in **cfg/**.
 ```js
 import zenth